 Coronavirus: Advice for traveling in and within China

-With the Wuhan Coronavirus continuously spreading across the world, tourists and expats living in China are also more concerned about what they can do to protect themselves against the outbreak.
-As of 11 February, this fatal virus has killed more than 1,000 people and infected more than 40,000, with the vast majority of cases in mainland China and dozens of cases in several countries including Japan, Thailand, France, and the United States.
+With the novel coronavirus, which originated in Chinese city of Wuhan, continuously spreading across the world, tourists and expats living in China are also more concerned about what they can do to protect themselves against the outbreak.
+As of 11 February, the virus has killed more than 1,000 people and infected more than 40,000, with the vast majority of cases in mainland China and dozens of cases in several countries including Japan, Thailand, France, and the United States.
 Scientists have yet to produce vaccinations to counter this novel virus.

 In this Pacific Prime China article, our experts are going to discuss the safety precautions tourists and expats in China can take to minimize their risks of getting infected.

 The Chinese government has adopted stronger containment measures in Hubei province, as well as other major cities, in an attempt to curb the spread of the virus.
 These measures include forbidding crowd gathering, closing public facilities, and limiting travel within the province.

 However, despite the government’s efforts, governments across the world have escalated their precautions by conducting entry and exit screenings and issuing a travel warning or ban to China.
 Airlines are also cutting down on or completely suspending flights to and from China.
 Several international events due to take place in China have been postponed, if not cancelled.

 In view of the increasingly dire situation, it is advised that non-essential travel to and within China should be avoided, especially for those with underlying medical conditions or chronic diseases, or exhibiting symptoms of fever, respiratory illness, and coughing.
 Tourists are encouraged to contact their travel agencies or airlines regarding available routes out.
 They should also be aware of delays and checks when entering or leaving China, or large cities within China, and when travelling from China to other countries, particularly at airports.